 I have a bunch more fun day trips from LA in this post, including Catalina Island.
 Some are so good, you’ll want to stay over at least one night!

 On one of my first visits to LA I stayed in Beverly Hills at a hotel frequented by celebrities.
 I met Dennis Farina.
 Who?
 You might ask.
 He was on Law and Order back in the day.
 Anyway, he made me a cocktail.
 And if that’s piqued your interest, you read all about how Dennis Farina came to make me a drink in this post!

 Because one post is never enough!

 Plus I love the outlet shopping in LA.
-This post covers my secret sauce that includes getting a VIP lounge pass to come and go from.
+This post covers Citadel Outlets and my secret sauce that includes getting a VIP lounge pass to come and go from.
 Ideal if you do this on your last day before a flight.